iandhall/shopping-lists/README.md

 Shopping Lists
 ==============

-A real-time shopping lists web application.

-Share a shopping list with friends then go shopping.
-Work together while collecting items from the list.
-This application lets you know in real-time which items you or your friends have already picked (placed in your real world basket or cart) and which items are still outstanding.
+Create online shopping lists which can be shared by multiple users.
+Users can work together to collect items from a single list.
+The application shows which items have already picked and which items are still outstanding.
+Updates to list item picked/unpicked statuses are pushed from the server to the browser to give the app a "real-time" feel.

-Designed for use on mobile devices.

 ![alt tag](https://raw.github.com/iandhall/shopping-lists/master/ShoppingLists.Web/Content/Images/shoppinglist2.png)